-The primary components of the PA2000 are four, 500-watt power modules.
-These power modules are mounted by stacking two in the left cavity and two in the right cavity of the chassis.
+The primary components of the PA1000 are two, 500-watt power modules.
+These power modules are mounted by stacking two in the right cavity of the chassis.
+The two slots on the left side are unpopulated.

 The chassis of the power modules acts as a heat sink for the MOSFET amplifiers.
-There are two power amplifiers mounted to spacer plates on each of the heat sinks, for a total of eight power amplifiers in all.
-(The power amplifiers are the same as those utilized in the Crown Broadcast 100, 250, 500, and 1000-watt transmitters.)
+There are two power amplifiers mounted to spacer plates on each of the heat sinks, for a total of four power amplifiers in all.
+(The power amplifiers are the same as those utilized in the Crown Broadcast 100, 250, and 500-watt transmitters.)

-Power from the amplifiers is combined through a micro-strip combiner to convert from 50 Ω output impedance for each amplifier to an intermediate impedance and then return to the 50 Ω output at the Low Pass Filter.
+Power from the amplifiers is combined through a micro-strip combiner to convert from 50 $\Omega$ output impedance for each amplifier to an intermediate impedance and then return to the 50 $\Omega$ output at the Low Pass Filter.
 This technology eliminates tuning and adjustments throughout the 88-108 FM band and enables each amplifier to equally share the power load.
 The power combiner is also designed to allow a module to be disconnected from the combiner and removed without adversely affecting the impedance balance of the unit.
-With one module removed the impedance change allows the remaining modules to continue operation at approximately three-fourths of the full output power.
+With one module removed the impedance change allows the remaining module to continue operation at approximately one-third of the full output power.